fractaledmind/acidic_job/README.md

     $ bundle add acidic_job

-Then, use the following command to copy over the `AcidicJob::Run` migration file as well as the `AcidicJob::Staged` migration file.
+Then, use the following command to copy over the `AcidicJob::Run` migration file.

 ```
 rails generate acidic_job